mbookham7/mb-crdb-cdc-dlgen2-synapse/README.md

  --account-name $loc1_cdc_storage_account
 ```

-A location to send data to has now been created.
+Now we’ve a destination to send the data to from CockroachDB.

 ## Step 3: Upgrade Azure Blob Storage with Azure Data Lake Storage Gen2 capabilities Validate your storage account by using the following command.